rvarago/absent/README.md

 [![Build Status](https://travis-ci.org/rvarago/absent.svg?branch=master)](https://travis-ci.org/rvarago/absent)

+## A word of caution

+I don't believe in silver bullets and _absent_ does NOT solve all the problems.
+Actually, it's far away from it. _absent_ simply aims to provide an alternative way to solve a very specific problem of enabling some kinds of compositions for some kinds of nullable types.
+Of course, there are several ways to do achieve pretty much the same goal.
+Sometimes some solutions may be better than others given a set of criteria, and it might depend on the specific scenario and constraints that we happen to have.
+IMHO, I think we should be ready to assess the pros and cons, and then pick the right tool for the right job.

+Hopefully, _absent_ may be such a tool for some jobs, or at least give us some ideas about how we may want to use other tools as well.

 ## Description

 Handling nullable types has always been forcing us to add a significant amount of boilerplate in our code, in such a